CourageGanyiwa/remoteguru_frontend/README.md

 # Mock Up

-This template provides a minimal setup for the Remote Guru website
+This template provides a minimal setup for the Remote Guru website.
+Still very much work in progress